matusf/openapi-fuzzer/README.md

 # Install to the $PATH
 cargo install --path .

-# Or build (add --releade to build optimized binary) inside the repo
+# Or build (add --release to build optimized binary) inside the repo
 cargo build
 ```